-Authorities haven’t pinpointed the source of the outbreak, but the division of public health said in an online post that many of the people reported attending the NC Mountain State Fair in Fletcher, outside Asheville, between September 6 and 15.
+The source of the outbreak is under investigation but the North Carolina Division of Public Health said in an online post that many of the cases reported attending the NC Mountain State Fair in Fletcher between September 6 and 15.

 Authorities are looking at airborne droplets from water rides at the fair as a possible cause of the outbreak, Kelly Haight Connor, a spokeswoman for the state’s Department of Health and Human Services, told CNN Thursday.

 Health officials said 34 confirmed cases, including the death, were reported in Buncombe County, where the fair occurred.
 Adjacent Henderson County reported 21 cases.
 Eleven other North Carolina counties reported one to five cases, and five cases were from out of state.

 “As a precaution, anyone who attended the NC Mountain State Fair and is experiencing cough, fever or shortness of breath, is advised to call their health care provider right away and talk to them about Legionnaire’s disease,” the health division said.